OswaldHurlem/JmonRef/documentation/markdown/JMON_by_Example.md

 unlucky), a typical _Transylformers_ game will see Megacula transform into at least five different things.
-In the upcoming game alone, he turns into a cloud of smog, disguises himself as a classy coupé de ville, returns to life after a faked death (wearing a new coat of paint and insisting upon the name " Galvacard"), transforms into a giant Bat-Demon-Mech for the final battle, and then, when he is finally defeated, withers away into a pile of tiny handguns.
+In the upcoming game alone, he turns into a cloud of smog, disguises himself as a classy coupé de ville, returns to life after a faked death (wearing a new coat of paint and insisting upon the name "Galvacard"), transforms into a giant Bat-Demon-Mech for the final battle, and then, when he is finally defeated, withers away into a pile of tiny handguns.

 In other words, she needs the Object at Path `.characters.h33lz.boss.model` to